 Drop by the Infront Webworks Pinterest and other social media pages.

 If you’re on the hunt for a few surefire Pinterest brand marketing techniques, then you’re in the right place.
-As many as 50% of people who see a promoted Pinterest pin, make a purchase!
-So, for business owners, this social media platform is well worth investing your time and effort into.
+As many as 50% of people who see an item promoted Pinterest, make a purchase!
+So, for business owners, even one image on this social media platform is well worth investing your time and effort.
 Let’s dive into these strategies!

 1. Set Up a Pinterest Business Account

-First things first, you want to set up a Pinterest Business account.
+First things first, you want to set up a Pinterest company account.
 Then, make sure your profile is optimized to reflect the tone of voice and aesthetic of your brand.